This Ultimate Cheesy Squash Casserole recipe is a delicious southern casserole filled with layers of tender squash, creamy cheese, and savory flavor.

-The first is draining the squash after it’s been cooked.
+Squash – Feel free to substitute zucchini in for all the squash or do a combination of the two!
+Also, you will want to drain the vegetables after they have been cooked.
 Summer squash is something like 95% water and all that water can make for a soggy casserole.
 Cooking it will bring that water out, so draining it is a little insurance policy against a waterlogged dish.
 Is it required?
 Nope.
 Should you do it?
 Yep.

-The other ingredient that’s notably missing in this version is eggs.
-The eggs help to boost the amount of protein in this dish and help to hold the ingredients together a bit.
-The thing is, egg in a dish like this can result in a bit of a curdled texture that I find a little off-putting.
-I tested the recipe with eggs and it works just fine.
+No eggs – An ingredient that’s notably missing in this version of squash casserole is eggs.
+Eggs can help to boost the amount of protein and hold the ingredients together a bit.
+The thing is, eggs in a dish like this can result in a bit of a curdled texture that I find a little off-putting.
+I tested the recipe with eggs, and it works just fine.
 You can add in two eggs if you wish.
 I just found the texture of the sauce in the casserole much more pleasant without the eggs when using the “cream of” soup.

 Ultimate Cheesy Squash Casserole

 - 2 pounds yellow squash, thinly sliced (about 1/4-inch thick)